 servings: 10-15 total time cooking: 2 1/2 – 3 hours

-2 cups chopped, peeled tomatoes (or one 14 oz can of diced tomatoes)
+- 2 cups chopped and peeled tomatoes (or one 14 oz can of diced tomatoes)

 In a large pot, brown meat on both sides in hot oil.
 Drain fat & return meat to the pot

-Add beef bouillon, beef broth, herbs and 10 CUPS water
+Add beef bouillon, beef broth, herbs, and 10 cups of water

 Bring to a boil.
-Reduce heat, cover & simmer for two hours, stirring occasionally so meat doesn’t stick to the bottom of the pot
+Reduce heat, cover, & simmer for two hours.
+Stir occasionally so the meat doesn’t stick to the bottom of the pot

-After two hours, the meat should be tender and falling off the bone.
-Pull meat out & chop, discarding bones.
-Skim fat from broth, remove bay leaves
+After two hours, the meat should be tender and fall off the bone.
+Remove the meat from the pot and cut it into cubes, discarding bones.
+Skim fat from broth.
+Remove bay leaves

-Return chopped meat, vegetables & uncooked egg noodles to the pot.
-Make sure all the meat, veggies & noodles are completely submerged.
+Return the chopped meat to the pot.
+Add all of the vegetables & uncooked egg noodles to the pot.
+Make sure all the meat, veggies, & noodles are completely submerged.
 If they are not, you might need to add more water.

-Bring to a boil.
-Lower heat, cover, & simmer for 30 minutes or until pasta is cooked & potatoes are tender.
+Bring the soup to a boil.
+Then lower the heat to a low/medium.
+Cover & simmer for 30 minutes or until the pasta is cooked & potatoes are tender.

 This soup is awesome warmed up as leftovers, but the egg noodles can sometimes soak up a lot of the broth while it sits.
-It still tastes awesome, it’s just more of a stew than soup 🙂
+It still tastes great but leftovers can end up more of a stew than soup.